Keyboard shortcuts

 x..y..>z

-Construct a signed integer array whose first elements is x, and which proceeds downwards with a stride of y-x until reaching z (exclusive).
-The ..y part can be elided in which case a stride of -1 is used.
+Construct a signed integer array whose first element is x, which proceeds downwards with a stride of y-x until reaching z (exclusive).
+The ..y part may be elided, in which case a stride of -1 is used.
 A run-time error occurs if z is greater than x or y, or if x and y are the same value.

 e.f